khan-hashim/Can-Large-Language-Models-Generate-Software-Architecture/README.md

-# Can-Large-Language-Models-Generate-Software-Architecture
+# Use-of-Large-Language-Models-in-Generating-Software-Architecture

-This repository contains the chats for our work "Can Large Language Models Generate Software Architecture?
-An Exploratory Study"
+This repository contains the chats for our work "Use of Large Language Models in Generating Software Architecture"

 There are two main parts to this repository: